eduardconstantin/Regenerator/README.md

 # Regenerator

-Website to rengerate your body and soul.
+Website to regenerate your body and soul - An attempt to calm your emotions and make you stress-free with some tactical instructions.

 ![demo](./IMG/demo.png)

+### Star the Repo (if you like the idea)
 ## Contributing

 Thank you for your interest!
 All types of contributions welcome. **HACK AWAY!** 🔨🔨🔨

+#### Guidelines to contribute:

-- Fork and clone this repository
+- Fork the repository
+- Clone the repository using url available at `<> Code`
-- Create your branch from the `master` branch
+- Create your branch apart from the `master` branch
+- Commit your changes and push it to the repo
 - Please open your PR with the `master` branch as the base

 Check out our [contributing documentation](CONTRIBUTING.md).